pschmeddes/pschmeddes.github.io/index.md

 - [How to introduce a new style class](how-to-introduce-a-new-style-class.md)

 ## 4.3 Logic
-- Prefer StringBuilder over "string" + "string" for better performance as it has a better memory allocation.
+- When heavily used prefer StringBuilder over "string" + "string" for better performance as it has a better memory allocation.
 See [How to create large strings with StringBuilder](https://success.outsystems.com/Documentation/How-to_Guides/Logic/How_to_create_large_strings_with_StringBuilder)

 ## 4.4 Data